Traveller Law Database

 Annalise Power v.
 Atlantic Troy Limited Charleville Park Hotel & Leisure Club ADJ-00026060

-A group of three Travellers arrived at a hotel, having booked online but were refused accommodation on arriving, on the ground that a credit card was required.
-This was found by the Workplace Relations Commission to be discriminatory because the financial requirements involved in having a credit card put members of the Traveller Community at a significant disadvantage in comparison to others.
+The Complainants, a group of three Travellers booked hotel accommodation online but were refused the accommodation upon arrival at the hotel, on the grounds that a credit card was required to complete the booking.
+This was found to be discriminatory by the Workplace Relations Commission because the financial requirements involved in having a credit card put members of the Traveller Community at a significant disadvantage in comparison to others.
 The hotel’s policy was not objectively justified.

 This case is based on the same facts as the following cases: